 The assumption \eqref{eq:constraints-2} implies that $u(\partial S) \cap D = \emptyset$.
 Together with \eqref{eq:constraints-1}, this shows that the intersection number $u \cdot D$ is well-defined, and that in fact (where as usual $c<0$ is small)

 Hence, \eqref{eq:global-energy} and \eqref{eq:e-e} can be used to obtain an upper bound on the energies of solutions.
 The term $2(u \cdot D_c) = 2(u \cdot D)$ in \eqref{eq:global-index} cancels out with the reduction in dimension effected by the evaluation constraints \eqref{eq:constraints-2}; hence, the expected dimension of our moduli space is still \eqref{eq:dimension-formula}.
 Moreover, the linearization of the constraints in \eqref{eq:constraints-2} involves the normal bundle to $D$, which comes with a canonical orientation.
-Hence, the version of the linearized operator $D_u$ which includes the constraints \eqref{eq:constraints-2} still satisfies \eqref{eq:or-1}.
+Hence, the version of the linearized operator which includes the constraints \eqref{eq:constraints-2} still satisfies \eqref{eq:or-1}.
 Assuming suitable compactness and transversality results (which we will provide below), one then defines maps $\mu^{d,p,w}$ as in \eqref{eq:sign-contributions-2}.

 The simplest form of the resulting algebraic construction is to form a category $\scrA^{\mathit{ord}}$, using only boundary-punctured discs with no sprinkles.
 By \eqref{eq:constraints-2}, this means that the maps $u$ remain inside $M \setminus D$.
 This $\scrA^{\mathit{ord}}$ sits inside a category $\scrF^{\mathit{ord}}$ whose morphism spaces are as in \eqref{eq:f-ord-morphisms}, and whose $A_\infty$-structure is obtained by adding up the $\mu^{d,p,w}$ with weights in $\{-1,0\}$.
 The strategy of proof of the $A_\infty$-relations is based on the same observations concerning popsicle moduli spaces as before.
-Building on that, we can introduce positive perturbations as before \eqref{eq:positive-perturbation}, within our set $\bfL$ of Lagrangian submanifolds \eqref{eq:global-lagrangian}; and each such perturbation gives rise to a continuation cocycle \eqref{eq:continuation-cocycle}, with the Floer cochain group understood in the sense of \eqref{eq:modified-floer}.
-Localizing with respect to such cocycles yields $A_\infty$-categories $\scrA$ and $\scrF$.
-Finally, exactly as in Section \ref{subsec:divisor-1}, one can modify the algebraic formulation of $\scrF$ to obtain a noncommutative divisor $\scrD$, which satisfies the analogue of Proposition \ref{th:divisor-1}.
+The main additional worry is the possibility that in the compactification, chords or entire components could lie in $D$; explaining why this does not happen will take up most of our subsequent discussion, Sections \ref{subsec:compactness-ex-1}--\ref{subsec:general-compactness}.